-The reference count algorithm is used by the UNIX file system.
+Reference counts are used by the UNIX file system.
 Files can have multiple names, called links.
 The file system keeps a count of the number of links to each file.
 Whenever a file is "deleted," in actuality its link field is simply reduced by one.
 If there is another link to the file, then no space is recovered by the file system.
-Whenever the number of links goes to zero, the file's space becomes available for reuse.
+When the number of links goes to zero, the file's space becomes available for reuse.